 Endorsement Eligibility Pathway 1

-Graduated from a Maine program approved for the education of English as a Second Language teachers, together with a formal recommendation from the preparing institution;
+Graduated from a Maine program approved for the education of English for Speakers of Other Languages teachers, together with a formal recommendation from the preparing institution;

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule; and

-Completed an approved course for “Teaching Exceptional Students in the Regular Classroom”;
+Completed an approved course for teaching students with exceptionalities in the regular classroom.

-Passed content area assessment, in accordance with Me.
-Dept. of Ed.
-Reg.
-13; and

-Passed Basic Skills Test in reading, writing, and mathematics, in accordance with Me.
-Dept. of Ed.
-Reg.
-13.

 Endorsement Eligibility Pathway 2

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

-Holds a valid Maine provisional or professional teaching certificate with a K-3, K-8, 5-8, 7-12, or K-12 endorsement;
+Holds a valid Maine professional teaching certificate with a pre-K-3, pre-K-8, 5-8, 6-12, or pre-K-12 endorsement;

-Completed a minimum of 15 semester hours in English as a Second Language coursework;
+Completed a minimum of 15 semester hours in English for Speakers of Other Languages coursework to include three semester hours in linguistics, three semester hours in curriculum and assessment for ESOL, three semester hours in teaching methods in ESOL;

+Completed a minimum of three semester hours in diversity-centered content related to today’s classroom (e.g., culturally responsive teaching, multicultural education, intercultural education, second language acquisition or world language teaching methods);

+Completed a minimum of three semester hours in human development, educational psychology, developmental psychology, adolescent psychology, or child development; and

-Completed an approved course for “Teaching Exceptional Students in the Regular Classroom”;
+Completed an approved course for teaching students with exceptionalities in the regular classroom.

-Passed content area assessment in accordance with Me.
-Dept. of Ed.
-Reg.
-13; and

-Passed pedagogical knowledge and skills assessment at the appropriate grade level, in accordance with Me.
-Dept. of Ed.
-Reg.
-13, or successful completion of an approved alternative professional studies program.

 Endorsement Eligibility Pathway 3

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

-Completed a minimum of 24 semester hours in English as a Second Language coursework;
+Completed a minimum of 24 semester hours in English for Speakers of Other Languages coursework to include three semester hours in linguistics, three semester hours in curriculum and assessment for ESOL, and three semester hours in teaching methods in ESOL;

+Completed a minimum of three semester hours in diversity-centered content related to today’s classroom (e.g., culturally responsive teaching, multicultural education, intercultural education, second language acquisition or world language teaching methods);

+Completed a minimum of three semester hours in human development, educational psychology, developmental psychology, adolescent psychology, or child development; and

-Completed an approved course for “Teaching Exceptional Students in the Regular Classroom”;
+Completed an approved course for teaching students with exceptionalities in the regular classroom;

-Passed content area assessment, in accordance with Me.
-Dept. of Ed.
-Reg.
-13;

-Passed Basic Skills Test in reading, writing and mathematics, in accordance with Me.
-Dept. of Ed.
-Reg.
-13;
+Passed basic skills test in reading, writing and mathematics, in accordance with Maine Department of Education Regulation 13, or

-Passed Pedagogical knowledge assessment and skills at the appropriate grade level, in accordance with Me.
-Dept. of Ed.
-Reg.
-13, or successful completion of an approved alternative professional studies program; and
+achieved at least a 3.0 cumulative GPA in all courses required for the certification, or

+completed a successful portfolio review demonstrating competency in Maine’s Initial Teacher Standards; and

 Completed one academic semester or a minimum of 15 weeks of full-time student teaching, or a combination of part-time and full-time student teaching in an amount equivalent to 15 weeks in this endorsement area at the specified grade level.
-This requirement shall be waived upon completion of one full year of successful teaching under a targeted need certificate, a conditional certificate, or a transitional endorsement in this endorsement area at the specified grade level.
+This requirement shall be waived upon completion of one full year of successful teaching under a conditional certificate in this endorsement area at the specified grade level.Endorsement Eligibility Pathway 4

+Holds a valid Maine professional teaching certificate in World Languages;

+Completed three semester hours in English grammar or English language linguistics; and

+Completed three semester hours in teaching methods in ESOL.

 Conditional Certificate for this Endorsement

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule; and
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule; and

-Completed a minimum of 24 semester hours in English as a Second Language.
+Completed a minimum of 24 semester hours in English for Speakers of Other Languages to include three semester hours in linguistics, three semester hours in curriculum and assessment for ESOL, and three semester hours in teaching methods in ESOL.

 1.9 Endorsement 530: Driver Education Teacher